xibosignage/xibo-manual/source/en/media_playlists.md

 Playlists that are saved in Folders will inherit the View, Edit, Delete **Share** options that have been applied to the destination Folder for User/User Group access!
 {/tip}

-- Click on the **Select Folder** button and expand to select the Folder to save in.
+- Click on the **Select Folder** button and expand to select a Folder to save in.

 ![Select Folder Playlists](img/v3_media_playlists_folder.png)